joelostblom/paper-rcourse/paper.md

 ## Story of the project

-While there are many excellent open source libraries for quantitative data analysis, the use of subpar analysis tools (such as spreadsheet software) is still prevalent among graduate students.
-Part of this issue stems from lack of awareness, and part from that students are often required to learn about new tools in isolation and outside excessive amounts of time already spent on their main research activities.
+While there are many excellent open source libraries for quantitative data analysis, the use of less capable analysis tools (such as spreadsheet software) is still prevalent among graduate students although these drastically reduce analysis reproducibility, power and efficiency.
+Part of this issue stems from lack of awareness, and part from that students are often required to learn about new tools in isolation and on top of their main research activities.
 As such, those that do embark on this daunting journey often quit before they can reap the rewards of their efforts.
 Like-minded peers could provide the needed support structure to uphold motivation, but are often few and far between, especially in fields without a strong quantitative culture.
 To remedy these issues, we launched the student group [UofT Coders](http://uoftcoders.github.io/) which teaches how to use code for research through skill sharing, co-working and community building in a friendly environment.

-After receiving overwhelmingly positive feedback on content and teaching style, we sought to formally disseminate our experiences through the university curriculum.
-We designed a course on open, reproducible, data analysis, which we created and taught as a fourth-year undergraduate course in the department of Ecology and Evolutionary Biology under the title "Theoretical Ecology and Reproducible Quantitative Methods in R." We modelled the structure and portions
+After receiving overwhelmingly positive feedback on content and teaching style, we sought to formally share our experiences through the university curriculum.
+We designed a course on open, reproducible data analysis, which we created and taught as a fourth-year undergraduate course in the department of Ecology and Evolutionary Biology under the title "Theoretical Ecology and Reproducible Quantitative Methods in R." We modelled the structure and portions